National Gallery Nights Returns for Fall 2023 Season with Outdoor Programming and New Themes

-Popular activities that define National Gallery Nights—music, live performances, artmaking, and pop-up talks—are centered around a specific theme for each evening.
-Light fare, gelato, and beverages, including beer, wine, and specialty cocktails, are available for purchase throughout the East Building and in the Terrace Café and Espresso & Gelato Bar.
-As with all National Gallery programs, the event is free.
+This season, visitors will find their favorite National Gallery Nights activities—music, live performances, artmaking, and pop-up talks—centering the themes of a block party, Halloween, and the exhibition The Land Carries our Ancestors: Contemporary Art by Native Americans.
+Light fare; gelato; and beverages such as beer, wine, and specialty cocktails will be available for purchase throughout the East Building, in the Terrace Café and Espresso & Gelato Bar, and on the 4th Street Plaza.
+As with all National Gallery programs, the events are free.

-Anyone interested in attending National Gallery Nights can sign up to receive email notifications when registration opens for each event at nga.gov/nights.
+Anyone interested in attending National Gallery Nights can sign up to receive email notifications about the lottery opening for each event at nga.gov/nights.

 Program performances and experiences are subject to change.